Byron/dua-cli/README.md

 #### Windows

-You will find pre-built binaries for Windows in the [releases section](https://github.com/Byron/dua-cli).
+You will find pre-built binaries for Windows in the [releases section][releases].
 Alternatively, install via cargo as in

 ```